 As highlighted in research published in Frontiers in Psychology by Sarah R. Cavanagh, Ryan J. Glode, and Philipp C. Opitz, nostalgia is a complex emotional experience:

-“Nostalgia is an intriguing phenomenon.
+âNostalgia is an intriguing phenomenon.
 On the one hand, nostalgia can be positive, imbued with a rosy glow of familiarity and belongingness.
 On the other hand, it can be negative, accompanied by longing, loss, and frustrated desire.
-Nostalgia often melds both positive and negative experiences.”
+Nostalgia often melds both positive and negative experiences.â

-In their conclusion, the authors note that “engaging in nostalgia leads to a lingering of sadness.”
-However, this finding is primarily discussed in the context of interpersonal relationships.
+In their conclusion, the authors note that âengaging in nostalgia leads to a lingering of sadness.â However, this finding is primarily discussed in the context of interpersonal relationships.
 When familiar elements are introduced through branding, the effect may differ.
 Familiar brand cues can make a brand feel more personal and relatable, strengthening emotional connection and boosting engagement.

 When using nostalgia in email marketing, it is also important to recognize that not all nostalgia is the same.
 There is nostalgia for things that are still possible, and nostalgia for things that are gone forever.
-As marketers, the goal is rarely to make audiences feel sad – ideally, tears should come only from happiness over incredible offers.
-That is why it is worth considering whether the nostalgic trigger you are using points to something people can still experience (being together with friends, childlike sincerity, a mindset they can reconnect with) or something that is permanently out of reach.
+As marketers, the goal is rarely to make audiences feel sad â ideally, tears should come only from happiness over incredible offers.

 Whenever possible, it is wiser to lean into nostalgia that feels attainable.

 If the emotional reference point is something people can still recreate or rediscover, the effect is more uplifting and empowering.
-Since the aim of branding and communication is to inspire and elevate, nostalgia should ultimately leave people feeling warm, hopeful, and connected – not stuck in loss.
+Since the aim of branding and communication is to inspire and elevate, nostalgia should ultimately leave people feeling warm, hopeful, and connected â not stuck in loss.

-Below are practical ways to weave nostalgia into concept, copy, and design – plus examples you can steal.
+Below are practical ways to weave nostalgia into concept, copy, and design â plus examples you can steal.

-1. Start With the Concept: Choose Your “Memory Lane”
+1. Start With the Concept: Choose Your âMemory Laneâ

 Remember when Stranger Things took the world by storm?
-Its success wasn’t just the story – it was the heavily nostalgia-based theme.
-Retro visuals, familiar ’80s vibes, and throwback tunes drew in both younger viewers discovering the era (whilst feeling anemoia) and older fans reliving it.
-Some of those classic songs even climbed back onto the charts.
+Its success wasnât just the story â it was the heavily nostalgia-based theme.
+Retro visuals, familiar â80s vibes, and throwback tunes drew in both younger viewers discovering the era (whilst feeling anemoia) and older fans reliving it.
+Some of those classic tracks even went running up that hill (sorry â couldnât resist), climbing their way back to the top of the charts. Â

-Start your own campaign the same way: pick one clear nostalgic anchor and build everything around it.
+Nostalgia indeed drives action, so start your own campaign the same way: pick one clear nostalgic anchor and build everything around it.Â

 For instance: